erri120/lotus/README.md

 #### Clean Skyrim

 I highly recommend uninstalling the game through Steam, deleting the game folder and reinstalling it.
 You should also clean up the `Skyrim Special Edition` folder in `Documents/My Games/`.
-You can also use [Skyrim Shredder](https://www.nexusmods.com/skyrimspecialedition/mods/30133) br trawz that will clean your installation.
+You can also use [Skyrim Shredder](https://www.nexusmods.com/skyrimspecialedition/mods/30133) by trawz that will clean your installation.

 #### Start Skyrim